FINAL DAY TODAY of Harbortown 2014: hours 10am – 4:45pm (Sunday, July 27th)

-Owner and Gallery Director Dr. Matthew Swift curates Trident Gallery’s exhibitions and inventory, drawing on academic expertise and four generations of involvement in Cape Ann art to select each work of art and to illuminate its place within the cultural history of the region.
-His expertise and connections with regional artists are at the service of clients whose interests extend beyond gallery inventory.
+Gallery Director Dr. Matthew Swift curates the exhibitions and inventory, drawing on academic expertise and four generations of involvement in Cape Ann art to select each work of art and to illuminate its place within the cultural history of the region.

-Trident Gallery is located in a purpose-built space in the elegant Gloucester Safe Deposit and Trust building of 1880 in the heart of historic downtown Gloucester.
-At the back of the spacious main gallery are a library and a small black gallery within a vault.
+Trident Gallery is located in a purpose-built space within the elegant Gloucester Safe Deposit and Trust building of 1880 in the heart of historic downtown Gloucester and the Harbortown Cultural District.
+At the back of the spacious main gallery are a library and a small gallery within a former bank vault.

 The rugged and beautiful region of Cape Ann has attracted great artists for more than a century and a half.
 Gloucester was called the art capital of the United States in 1925,† and although that heyday has passed, something about this island has continued to captivate generation after generation of painters, writers, musicians, sculptors, artisans, playwrights, and dancers.
 It may be the birds in the marsh or the distant surf in the granite teeth.
 It may be the people who welcome the eccentric and find strangers worth talking to.
 Or it may be an effect of the calm and furious sea.
 We don't know, but vital art springs repeatedly from this rocky coast.

 Today, as in the past, a large community of artists thrives here, sustained and guided by a keen sense of place, by connections to each other, and by the long tradition of artistic excellence on Cape Ann.